 Although Table 6 indicates already that the choice of the bandwidth does not affect our results, Figure 6 clarifies this further.
 It depicts the individual coefficients and confidence intervals across all plausible bandwidths ranging from 10 to 50 kilometers for the 1969 referendum.
 The effect size varies little and is always positive.
 As we would expect, the estimation becomes more precise as we increase the bandwidth, and the coefficient remains remarkably stable.
-Figure A13 to A23 show the same plot for the 1992 and 2005 referenda.
-Moreover, they show that the results are not affected when (i) omitting controls, controlling for (ii.) border segments, (iii.) distance to the language border, (iv.) longitude, latitude, as well as (v.) longitude, latitude and their interaction.
+Figure A18 to A27 show the same plot for the 1992 and 2005 referenda.
+Moreover, they show that the results are not affected when using no control variables, or when additionally controlling for (ii.) border segments, (iii.) distance to the language border, (iv.) longitude, latitude, as well as (v.) longitude, latitude and the interaction between the two.

 The causal interpretation of the coefficients rests on the assumption that the untreated municipalities can be viewed as counter-factuals for the treated communes.
 We want to remedy one potential concern by considering potential post-treatment discontinuities in socio-demographic characteristics.
 Note that those factors might be affected by the treatment and act as channels through which the treatment affects the outcome.
-Based on the literature on the determinants of voter preferences and turnout (e.g., Franklin, 2004), we examine potential discontinuities in yearly median income, mean age, education and occupation.
-Table A17 shows that there are no discontinuities within Lorraine.
+Based on the literature on the determinants of voter preferences and turnout (e.g., Franklin, 2004), we examine potential discontinuities in yearly median income, mean age, education, and occupation.
+Table A17 shows that there are no discontinuities within-Lorraine.

 In a next step, we want to examine whether we can find the same results when including Alsace in the analysis.
-Remember that the border dividing Alsace is partly following linguistic differences, so that the counterfactual municipalities in Vosges might differ with regard to the traditional dialect and potentially culture.
+The treatment border in Alsace partly follows linguistic differences, hence the counterfactual municipalities in Vosges might differ with regard to the traditional dialect and culture.
 Table A17 indicates that at the border the treated municipalities in Alsace are richer and slightly younger on average.
 However, when looking at the extented RDD results in Table 7, we find that the treatment effects when including Alsace are of a similar magnitude and remain statistically highly significant.